ashleychontos/pySYD/docs/overview.rst

 A ``pySYD`` pipeline ``Target`` class object has two main methods:

+#. ``Target.find_excess`` :
-#. ``find_excess`` : searches for power excess due to solar-like oscillations using a collapsed
-   ACF approach with 3 different ``box`` sizes
+    * **Summary:** searches for power excess due to solar-like oscillations by implementing a collapsed autocorrelation function (ACF) using 3 different ``box`` sizes
-#. ``fit_background`` : optimizes the global fit by selecting the best-fit stellar background
-   model, correcting the power spectrum using this model, and then fitting for the global parameters numax and dnu

-The main purpose for the first module is to inform the second module, the latter which does a bulk of the heavy lifting within this framework. ``Target.find_excess()`` will provide a rough estimate for numax, which is translated into a frequency range in the power spectrum that is believed to exhibit characteristics of p-mode oscillations.
+    * The main purpose for this first module is to provide a good starting point for the second module.
+The output from this routine provides a rough estimate for numax, which is translated into a frequency range in the power spectrum that is believed to exhibit characteristics of p-mode oscillations
+#. ``Target.fit_background`` :
+    * **Summary:** optimizes the global fit by selecting the best-fit stellar background model, correcting the power spectrum using this model, and then fitting for the global parameters numax and dnu.
-``Target.fit_background()`` will then mask this region out to model the corresponding white and red noise contributions present in the power spectrum.
-This stellar background contribution is corrected for, where then the global asteroseismic parameters like numax and dnu can be more accurately derived.
-Ultimately, the second module
+    * Given the frequency range determined by the first module, this region is masked out to model the white and red noise contributions present in the power spectrum.
+The fitting procedure will test a series of models and select the best-fit stellar background model and correct the power spectrum
-is where all parameters and uncertainties are derived.
+    * The module will then estimate numax using two different methods: 1) Fitting a Gaussian and 2) Using a heavily smoothed filter.
+In our experiences with this methodology, the second method is typically more reliable for a wider range of cases.
+    * Using the masked power spectrum in the region centered around numax, an ACF is computed to determine the characteristic frequency spacing.

 .. note::